 The problem is that stress comes in different forms.
 And at that time, my doctor and I were only addressing one form, which turned out to be not enough!

-Let me share some tips that can help...
+Let me share some tips for flares that can help...

 As anyone who has lived with psoriatic arthritis for an extended period, it can be difficult to pinpoint exactly what causes every flare.
 But discovering a trigger that reduces the frequency or severity can change our lives.